Alena Scigliano

 Edit

-Alena Scigliano, Founder and CEO of the group practice, Coastal Light Counseling & Psychotherapy, is a licensed psychotherapist, author, speaker, and clinical expert in Narcissistic Abuse with additional specialties in Couples Therapy and Adult ADHD.
+Alena Scigliano, Founder and CEO of the group practice, Coastal Light Counseling & Psychotherapy, is a licensed psychotherapist, clinical expert in Narcissistic Abuse, and author of the book "Swimming with Sharks: Surviving Narcissist-Infested Waters", released under BookLogix, August 2023.
 Alena draws on her experience and expertise to increase public awareness of narcissistic abuse by leveraging the power of social media, training other mental health professionals, and engaging in speaking opportunities.
 She is also a leader in the business of counseling with expertise in the art of establishing & running a thriving group practice.

 Recent Quotes